 Instead, plan to hike the Three Peaks from mid-September through mid-October.
 The only downside with this timeframe is that the mountain huts may begin closing in late September and you can encounter more unpredictable weather.
 Snow is unlikely, but definitely not out of the question in the Dolomites as you approach the heart of autumn.
 Pack accordingly (see below for what to bring).

-In terms of the best time of day to hike the Three Peaks, we suggest hitting the trail before 9:00 a.m.
+If you are not visiting during peak season, we suggest hitting the trail between 8 to 9 a.m.
 It will be less busy and by the time you reach Rifugio Locatelli – Innerkofler you should be able to enjoy the sunlight washing over the faces of Cima Ovest, Cima Grande and Cima Piccola.

 How to Look Up Tre Cime di Lavaredo Weather